The 4L60 series transmission is the most popular choice for high performance applications world wide. We at

 is Raybestos Blue Plate frictions with the same steel components as the Level 2 modules.
 The band included in

-all Trutech Performance Overhaul Modules is the Alto carbon extra wide band.
+all Trutech/Procare Performance Overhaul Modules is the Alto carbon extra wide band.
 All our Performance Modules include

 all necessary parts for proper 3-4 clutch clearance.